Full-time: 3 years, Part-time: Up to 6 years

-Learn how to use the arts in a positive and therapeutic way on this innovative course.
+Learn how to use the arts as a tool to work with others in a positive and therapeutic way on this innovative course.

 - Develop professional and personal skills for fulfilling careers in a wide range of arts, health, social care, and educational settings

-- Gain exciting practical experience through ten-week work placements with our partner organisation
+- Gain exciting practical experience through work-based learning and placements with our partner organisations in the community.

 If the arts have played a vital role in your own personal development, why not harness your creativity to make a difference in other people’s lives?
-Our pioneering BA (Hons) Creative Expressive Arts, Health and Wellbeing shows you how.
+Our pioneering BA (Hons) Creative Expressive Arts, Health and Wellbeing programme is the only course of its kind in the UK that allows you to apply your skills in art, dance, drama, and music towards making a difference to the lives of others.

 We explore how the arts and creativity can be applied therapeutically in community, voluntary, health, educational, and corporate settings.
 We also look at different therapeutic principles and the meanings of health and illness in the context of historical, societal, and cultural values, and the role of the arts in meeting personal and community goals and needs.